Photo Gallery: 10 Amazing National Park Adventures (And How To Pull Them Off)

 Yellowstone National Park

 Visiting Yellowstone should be a requirement of U.S. citizenship—period.
 Erupting geysers, natural hot springs (like Grand Prismatic Spring in the photo above), bubbling mud pots, whistling fumaroles, waterfalls, rivers, wildlife you can’t see in most parks and wilderness areas… it’s impossible to summarize the experience in a few words.
-I’ve visited many times, with my kids and before I had a family, in every season.
+I’ve visited many times, with my kids and before I had a family, in summer and winter.
 It’s wonderful for everyone, at any stage in life, partly because so many of its highlight features can be seen on short walks.
 See my stories “The Ultimate Family Tour of Yellowstone,” “Ask Me: The 10 Best Short Hikes in Yellowstone,” and all of my stories about Yellowstone.

 Grand Teton National Park